iscc/iscc-specs/docs/specification.md

 !!! todo

     Describe coded format with prefix, colon, components +- hyphens
 ### Component types

-Each component has the same basic structure of a 1-byte header and a 7-byte main section.
+Each component has the same basic structure of a 1-byte header and a 7-byte main section[^component-length].
 Each component can thus be fit into a 64-bit integer value.
 The header-byte of each component is subdivided into 2 nibbles (4 bits).
 The first nibble specifies the component type while the second nibble is component specific.

 | Component     | Nibble-1 | Nibble-2                    | Byte |
 | :------------ | :------- | :-------------------------- | :--- |